abobwhite/jenkins-docker/README.md

 * Is set for US Central timezone
 * Pre-installs a set of plugins list in `plugins.txt`
 * Comes installed with Docker CE and Docker Compose
+* Exposes Jenkins on port 80
+* Uses a standard docker volume as opposed to a bind mount

 ### Customizing
 If you'd like to customize the image itself (docker version, plugins list, etc), just make your changes and then run `docker build -t your-image-name .` and `docker push your-image-name`.
 Make sure to replace the jenkins image in `docker-compose.yml` to reflace `image: 'your-image-name'`